fuglaro/filet-wm/README.md

 }
 ```

+# TODO

+* Further cleanup like server grabbing, or xsync etc.

 # Thanks to, grateful forks, and contributions

 We stand on the shoulders of giants.
 They own this, far more than I do.